jessevig/bertviz/README.md

 cd bertviz
 jupyter notebook
 ```
 Click on any of the sample notebooks.
-Note that they do not cover all Huggingface models, but the execution code should be similar for those not included.
+Note that the sample notebooks do not cover all Huggingface models, but the execution code should be similar for those not included.
 ##### Running from Colab:

 See the example Colab scripts above, as the code differs slightly from the local notebook versions.